-Now, if you were to run a playbook, it should run as expected.
-Test this by running the playbook as the awx user.
+Now, running a playbook should run as expected.
+You can test this by running the playbook as the awx user.

-Once you have verified that playbooks work as they should, integration with Tower is easy.
+Once you have verified that playbooks work properly, integration with Tower is easy.
 Generate the Kerberos ticket as the awx user and Tower should automatically pick up the generated ticket for authentication.